8 Powerful Ways to Automate Stripe Payments With Zapier

 But not every tool integrates with every other tool.
 How do you automate your tasks without waiting for developers to build integrations for your favorite tools or spending thousands of dollars on custom code?

 With Zapier!
 In their words, “Zapier lets you easily connect the web apps you use, making it easy to automate tedious tasks.”
 You can simply recruit Zapier to handle the work for you.
 As of this post, Zapier has over 1,500 connected apps and they create more every day.

-Get Started with Zapier
+Get Started With Stripe and Zapier

-- Trigger – This is the signal that starts an automation.
+- Trigger – This is the signal that starts automation.
 It tells the automation, “Hey, time to get started!”
 (E.g. when a new sale appears in Stripe.)

 - Action – This is whatever you want to happen based on the trigger.
 (E.g. send an email, create a report, or post data somewhere else.)